 If you’re not sure how many miles you drive per year, use the chart below to find out.
 Track your travels to see if you qualify for a low-mileage discount, as well as for your tax records if you will be claiming mileage as a deduction for business, medical, moving or charitable purposes.

 How to Get a Low-Mileage Discount?

-Any discount you get for low mileage depends largely on your insurance company, says CarInsurance.com consumer analyst Penny Gusner.
+Any discount you get for low mileage depends largely on your insurance company, says CarInsurance.com Senior Consumer Analyst Penny Gusner.

-"The discount is typically 5 to 15 percent, and at some companies the discounts start at 10,000 miles, and others at 7,500 miles," she says, noting that the discounts usually apply to collision and liability coverages so it's not a full 5 to 15 percent off your total bill.
-"You may not see a line item on your policy that says ‘low mileage discount’ because many companies adjust your base rates, so you may have to ask your agent or company to make sure your premium reflects any change."
+“The discount is typically 3% to 15%, and at some companies the discounts start at 10,000 miles, and others at 7,500 miles,” she says, noting that the discounts usually apply to collision and liability coverages so it’s not a full 3% to 15% off your total bill.
+“You may not see a line item on your policy that says ‘low mileage discount’ because many companies adjust your base rates, so you may have to ask your agent or company to make sure your premium reflects any change.”

-Typically, a low-mileage discount translates into a savings on yourpolicy of up to 2 percent, depending on your insurer, but in some states it can be higher.
-In California, for example, you get a huge savings because mileage is chief among the factors insurers use to set rates.
-States with high savings from low-mileage discounts:
+The average low-mileage discount nationwide translates into a savings on your policy of up to 3%, depending on your insurer, but in some states it can be higher.
+In California, for example, the average low mileage discount is 9% because mileage is chief among the factors insurers use to set rates.